wireapp/wire-webapp/README.md

 ### Production

-1. Build both apps: `yarn nx run-many -t build --all`
+1. Build and package for production: `yarn nx run server:package` (or `yarn build:prod`)
+   - This builds both server and webapp (in production mode) and creates the deployment package at `apps/server/dist/s3/ebs.zip`
 1. Start the server output from `apps/server/dist` (or build a Docker image with `yarn docker <tag>`)

+**Note:** The `yarn zip` command has been deprecated.
+Packaging is now integrated into the build process via `yarn build:prod` or `yarn nx run server:package`.

 ## Testing